GPT-5.2 ProBatch 2

 • His attraction to “impossibility” papers (even the title style).

-This is also why his experiments often feel “cheap but crushing”: forbidden-pattern tests don’t require elaborate measurement—only a clean observable and a logical necessity.
+This is also why his experiments often feel “cheap but crushing”: tests don’t require elaborate measurement—only a clean observable and a logical necessity.

 There’s a symmetry here between: